Matthias Corvinus: Legacy

 According to Marcus Tanner, Matthias ruled "a European superpower" at the end of his reign.
 His conquests, however, were lost within months of his death.
-The burghers of Breslau soon murdered his captain Heinz Dompnig.
+The burghers of Breslau soon murdered his captain, Heinz Dompnig.
 The Emperor's rule in Vienna and Wiener Neustadt was restored without resistance.

 Stephen Zápolya said the King's death relieved "Hungary of the trouble and oppression from which it had suffered so far".
-Royal authority quickly diminished because various claimantsJohn Corvinus, Maximilian of the Romans, Vladislaus Jagiellon, and the latter's younger brother, John Albertwere fighting for the crown.
+Royal authority quickly diminished because various claimants (John Corvinus; Maximilian of the Romans; Vladislaus Jagiellon; and Vladislaus's younger brother, John Albert), who were fighting for the crown.
 Vladislaus Jagiellon triumphed because the barons regarded him as a weak ruler and he gained the support of Matthias's wealthy widow by promising to marry her.
 Vladislaus was elected king after he promised he would abolish all "harmful innovations" introduced by Matthias, especially the extraordinary tax.
 Vladislaus could not finance the maintenance of the Black Army and the unpaid mercenaries began plundering the countryside.
 A royal force led by Paul Kinizsi eliminated them on the river Száva in 1492.

 The burden of Matthias's wars and splendid royal court mainly fell on the peasants, who paid at least 85% of the taxes.
 The Chronicle of Dubnic, written in eastern Hungary in 1479, says "widows and orphans" cursed the King for the high taxes.
 However, stories about "Matthias the Just", who wandered in disguise throughout his realm to deliver justice to his subjects, seem to have spread during Matthias's reign.
 The saying "Dead is Matthias, lost is justice" became popular soon after his death, reflecting that commoners were more likely to have received a fair trial in Matthias's reign than under his successors.
 Matthias is also the subject of popular folk tales in Croatia, Hungary, Serbia, and Slovenia.
 For instance, King Matjaž is one of the sleeping kings of Slovenian folklore.

+Origin of the nickname Corvinus

+As a king, Matthias had the nickname Corvinus, which comes from Corvus, Latin for raven.
+The image of raven appeared on his coat of arms.